lkalvoda/DHH23_Early-Modern_classification-eval/README.md

 | [20_25)     | 656               |
 | [25_30)	  | 2060              |
 | **Σ**       | **2734**          |
+*Table 4* Detailed distribution of entries per certainty score range in the 'Low-confidence' subset

-Besides being a valuable item of information in and of itself, it allowed me to take a weighted sample from the subset.
+Besides being a valuable item of information in and of itself, it allowed me to take a weighted sample from each subset for the close-reading result verification below.
 Doing this enabled me to conduct a mixed-methods analysis viably, especially later for the second subset.
+Below is the same data for the second subset:

 | Score range | Number of entries |
 | :---------- | :-----------------|